 Here are some of the reasons you should visit a neurologist in Leesburg so you can understand and appropriately deal with your situation.

 The best way to defeat the enemy is to know it.

-How will you be able to address syncope if you do not know anything about it?
-Consulting to a medical expert is the best way to understand the condition.
+How will you be able to address this condition if you do not know anything about it?
+Consulting with a medical expert is the best way to understand the condition.
 However, before anything else, here are some of the things you should know.

 - Syncope happens due to a sudden and temporary decrease in blood flow in the brain, leading to loss of consciousness and muscle control lasting for a few seconds to some minutes.

 - It is mostly caused by extreme stress, extreme pain or fear, dehydration, fatigue, irregular heart rate, an abrupt change in posture, and low blood pressure.

 - It typically starts with blurring vision, weak pulse, nausea, slurred speech, lightheadedness, shakiness, numbness, and headaches, among others.

 Syncope is classified into five, based on the cause.

 - Vasovagal syncope, the most familiar one, is caused by an unexpected drop in blood pressure, leading to a drop in blood supply in the brain.

 - Situational syncope is commonly caused by specific situations like dehydration, anxiety, fear, pain, hyperventilation, and the use of drugs and/or alcohol.